Stansted Mountfitchet: Economy

 In March 2013, Stansted Mountfitchet was named as the UK's fourth most internet-friendly town.
 The Google eTown Awards recognise the top places where businesses are most actively embracing the web and Stansted's high ranking reflects the increased use of the internet to spur economic growth.
 The results put Stansted in fourth place behind Richmond, in third, Edinburgh, in second, and Stratford upon Avon, which took the top spot.

 Titan Airways has its head office in Enterprise House on the property of Stansted Airport.
 Several defunct airlines had their head offices on the Stansted property.
 AirUK (later KLM uk) had its head office in Stansted House.
 Buzz had its head office in Endeavour House.
 AB Airlines had its head office in Enterprise House.
 Lloyd International Airways had its head office at Lloyd House.
 Go Fly had its head office at Enterprise House.

 Until it merged with Lastminute.com in 2006, Travelocity.co.uk had its headquarters in Stansted Mountfitchet and employed around 60 Essex and Hertfordshire locals.
 The office closed in the early part of 2006 and Travelocity.co.uk formally came under the umbrella of Lastminute.com, which has offices in London and Woking, Surrey.

 Governance

 There are three tiers of local government covering Stansted Mountfitchet, at parish, district, and county level: Stansted Mountfitchet Parish Council, Uttlesford District Council, and Essex County Council.
 The parish council is based at the Mountfitchet Exchange at 72 Chapel Hill.

+Transportation Services

+Stansted Mountfitchet is connected with many different transportation routes whether by bus, train or aeroplane.
+Stansted Mountfitchet railway station connects Stansted Mountfitchet with London Liverpool Street, Cambridge, Ely and Stansted Airport.
+Stansted Mountfitchet train station consists of 2 platforms, platform 1 and platform 2.
+Stansted Mountfitchet is served by 4 major bus routes: 7, 7A, 510 and 301.
+301 connects Saffron Walden with Bishops Stortford via Stansted Mountfitchet.
+510 connects London Stansted Airport with Harlow via Stansted Mountfitchet, Bishops Stortford and Sawbridgeworth.
+7/7A connects Stansted Airport and Bishops Stortford via Stansted Mountfitchet.
+London Stansted Airport operates both domestic and international flights.
+The airport is located approximately 5 miles south-east of Stansted Mountfitchet.